About the Prize

 - The Prize will be awarded biennially, commencing in 2010.

-- Entries must be published in the two years preceding the year of the prize, as evidenced by the publication date shown in the front matter.
+- Entries must be published in the two years preceding the year of the prize, as evidenced by the publication date shown in the front matter (please double check the date in the front matter as sometimes this date is different to the date your book was released).

 - Nominees must be current financial members of TASA and be resident in Australia, or have been resident in Australia during some of the work for the book.